 Kaname actually grinned at him.
 "I'm sure you'd be positively violent with me, Zero."
 He pushed the boy fully against the wall, his face dangerously close.
 Their breath mingled, hot and heavy.
-Sparks shot through Zero's body like electricity, and he had to struggle so he didn't struggle to escape.
+Sparks shot through Zero's body like electricity.
+Crap.
+Crap.

 A choked sound sounded in the back of Zero's throat when he felt Kaname's tongue sliding against the skin his lips were suckling.
 His eyes squeezed shut and his grip on Kaname's hair tightened painfully, his other hand scrabbling uselessly at the wall behind him.